lezakkaz/DrawSomething/README.md

     - fabricjs : https://cdnjs.cloudflare.com/ajax/libs/fabric.js/2.3.4/fabric.min.js
     - right click and download as fabric.js
   #### 1. Copy the file
-    - Copy and Paste the file into into our project "static/js/"
+    - Copy and Paste the file into our project "static/js/"

 ## Windows
   #### 0. Clone Project